 Graduates of accredited programs may be eligible to take entry-level examinations from the National Board for Respiratory Care.
 Therapy graduates may also take the Advanced Practitioner examination.
 Graduates may be employed in hospitals, clinics, nursing homes, education, industry, and home care.

 NOTE: The Respiratory Therapy program is a limited-enrollment program.
-Eligible applicants are admitted on a space available basis to the program in the summer semester, provided they have met both general and program admission requirements.
-Individuals who are interested in the program must obtain a Respiratory Therapy Admission Information packet from the Student Development Division.
-Applicants must also meet with the Respiratory Therapy Program Director.
-Once an applicant has completed all requirements noted on the check sheet, he/she must meet with a counselor in Student Development to verify, complete and submit the Review Form.
+Eligible applicants are admitted on a space available basis to the program in the fall semester, provided they have met both general and program admission requirements and are offered admission.
+Individuals who are interested in the program must follow instructions and meet all requirements found on the Respiratory Therapy Admissions Information page.

 Please complete the following four steps to complete the admissions process.

 Step 1: Complete an RCC Application for Admission.

 Step 2: Complete the Free Application for Student Aid (FAFSA).
 You will need to enter RCC’s school code: 002958.

 Step 3: Request an OFFICIAL transcript from your high school/GED and all colleges attended.
 You may bring sealed copies of your transcripts to us, or institutions can send transcripts directly to RCC’s Admissions Office.

 Step 4: Come by our office in person to speak with an admissions counselor who will discuss your program of study and placement test requirements